stetsolutions/pean/README.md

 This command does a few things:
 * First it will install the dependencies needed for the application to run.
 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
-* Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application
+* Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application.

 ## Running Your Application
 The first thing you will need to do is supply your PostgreSQL credentials.

-To do this, duplicate 'config/env/local.example.js' and rename the file 'config/env/local-development.js' (as instructed in the file itself).
+To do this, duplicate 'config/env/local.example.js' and rename the file 'config/env/local-development.js' (as instructed in the example file itself).

-If you have not done so already, create a PostgreSQL database (our example uses a database named 'oc_dev').
+If you have not done so already, create a PostgreSQL database (our example uses a database named 'pean_dev').

 Uncomment 'module.exports' in the 'local-development.js' file you just created and replace the 'db.options' properties with your own PostgreSQL database name, username and password.

-Make sure that 'force' is set to 'true' (as in the example) in order that Sequelize generate your database tables for you.
+Make sure that 'db.force' is set to 'true' (as in the example).
+When the Sequelize option 'force' is set to 'true', all tables are dropped and recreated everytime the server is started/restarted.
+Additionally, any roles defined in your configuration will be added to the 'Roles' table by the application.

-After you have provided your PostgreSQL credentials, you'll be able to run your application using Grunt.
+Now just run your application using Grunt.

-Just run the Grunt default task:
+In the application folder, run this from the command-line:

 ```
 $ grunt